-Basic Theory of EDS Technology
+Basic Theory of the EDS technology

-The EDS (Electronic Delivery System) utilizes well-known human respiratory physiological facts to provide the most efficient, yet smallest and lightest, aviation oxygen system available.
-The EDS monitors micropressure changes in human breathing, delivering a precise pulse of oxygen at the instant each inhaling cycle is detected.
-Precious oxygen that is otherwise lost (over constantflow systems) is saved by using the pulse-demand system.
+The EDS (Electronic Delivery System) utilizes well known human respiratory physiological facts to provide the most efficient, yet smallest and lightest aviation oxygen system available.
+The EDS monitors micro-pressure changes in human breathing, delivering a precise pulse of oxygen at the instant each inhaling cycle is detected.
+Precious oxygen that is otherwise lost (over constant flow systems) is saved by using the pulse-demand system.
 Oxygen is not wasted during times it is not needed with the EDS pulse-demand system.
-Because constant-flow systems simply spill excessive amounts of precious oxygen, many pilots wait until some indication of hypoxia is detected before they begin to use what supply of oxygen they may have.
-If a person does not recognize the indications of hypoxia, it can result in their being well behind the oxygen saturation curve from the start, resulting in serious judgment flaws.
+Because constant flow systems simply spill excessive amounts of precious oxygen, many pilots wait until some indication of hypoxia is detected before they begin to use what supply of oxygen they may have.
+If a person does not recognize the indications of hypoxia, it can result in their being well behind the oxygen saturation curve from the start resulting in serious judgment flaws.

-Each station distributor is an independent oxygen-delivery unit constantly gathering respiratory physiological information for each person.
+Each station distributor is an independent oxygen delivery unit constantly gathering respiratory physiological information of each person.
 A respiration profile is then made for each person connected.
-Operating modes, pressure altitude, exposure factor (rate of ascent & duration) and cylinder pressure information are also gathered from the control head.
-Together, this information allows the EDS to achieve true physiological adaptiveness.
+Operating modes, pressure altitude, exposure factor (rate of accent & duration) and cylinder pressure information are also gathered from the control head to provide information to provide true physiological adaptiveness.

 The EDS system has the ability to virtually monitor and profile the physiological aspects of each person connected.
-In fact, $O_2$ saturation can be estimated by respiratory profiling.
-The EDS-ip (intelligent peripheral) system provides the correct amount of $O_2$ for various exposure factors.
-Further it accomodates different types of users, dispensing only the amount of oxygen needed to help yield-correct oxygen saturation factors.
+In fact O2 saturation can be estimated by respiratory profiling.
+The EDS-ip (intelligent peripheral) system provides the correct amount of O2 for various exposure factors at altitudes for various types of persons at all times, while using only the amount of oxygen needed to help yield correct oxygen saturation factors.

-The patented 'synchronous inhalation pulse-demand technique' used by the EDS is currently the most efficient way, known by respiratory physiologists, to saturate the blood to well over 90%.
-It accomplishes this using as little as 1/8 the oxygen over standard constant-flow systems.
-The average user may see a 6-to-8 time savings because of these adaptation factors.
+The patented 'synchronous inhalation pulse-demand technique' used by the EDS is currently the most efficient way, known by respiratory physiologists, to saturate the blood to well over 90%, while using as little as 1/8 the oxygen over standard constant-flow systems.
+The average user may see a of 6 to 8 times savings because of adaptation factors.

-Since its introduction in 1992, the EDS Pulse-demandTM method of delivering oxygen to an individual at various altitudes has set new standards in the aviation SBA (Supplementary Breathing Apparatus).
-The EDS-2ip and 4ip are complete two- and four-place Pulse-demand TM aviation oxygen systems that can be built into instrument panels or overhead consoles in a variety of aircraft.
+Since its introduction in 1992, the EDS Pulse-Demand delivery method of administrating O2 to an individual at various altitudes has set new standards in the Aviation SBA (Supplementary Breathing Apparatus).
+The EDS-2ip and 4ip are complete two & four-place Pulse-Demand aviation oxygen systems that can be built into instrument panels or overhead consoles in a variety of aircraft.